 A registered patent attorney, as well as a barrister and solicitor, Christine has a PhD in biochemistry from the University of Dundee, Scotland, and gained her law degree from Victoria University in Wellington, New Zealand.
 She held post-doctoral research positions at both the Institute of Cellular Pathology at the University of Catholique de Louvain in Brussels, and at the Biochemistry department of the University of Liverpool.

 Christine left academic life to join a small IP firm in the UK and began training to become a patent attorney.
 She went on to qualify to intermediate level as an associate member of the Chartered Institute of Patent Agents (CIPA).

 After moving to New Zealand more than two decades ago, she worked for a Wellington-based law firm before joining AJ Park.

-In her downtime, Christine loves getting out into nature, tramping and going camping with her husband and two boxer dogs in their retro caravan.
+In downtime, Christine loves getting out into nature, tramping and going camping with her husband and rescue dog Bob, or being creative with textiles.

 - BSc (Hons) (Applied Bio), Bradford University, UK (1984)